NineTailTeam/Genshin-Impact-Macro/Combat/Barbara/Wavedash/README.md

 This macro MUST be used with a autoclicker.
 Any autoclicker will work. https://github.com/NineTailTeam/Genshin-Impact-Macro/tree/main/Utility/Auto%20Clicker

+This tech needs a wind current in order to function.

 Test video:

 For AHK, run as Administrator.
 Change Hotkey key to any key you would use.
 Default: N